Substance Use

 • Having a pattern of heavy drinking or binge drinking behaviors.

-• Flu, cold, cough suppressants, and allergy medications
+• Flu, cold, and cough suppressant

 • Antibiotics